balena-io/debugging-masterclass/README.md

 the DPI and not from the endpoint requested (as the DPI has repackaged the traffic).

-Balena devices are able to accomadate this if it is known a DPI network is in use, by adding the `balenaRootCA` property to the `/mnt/boot/config.json` file, where the value is the DPI's root Certificate Authority (CA) that has been base64 encoded.
+Balena devices are able to accommodate this if it is known a DPI network is in use, by adding the `balenaRootCA` property to the `/mnt/boot/config.json` file, where the value is the DPI's root Certificate Authority (CA) that has been base64 encoded.
 This CA certificate should be supplied by the network operator